 Students interested in credit for prior learning using a student-created portfolio shall receive credit as recommended by the appropriate department chair or faculty designee under the following circumstances:

-A department-approved portfolio assessment rubric for the course must be on file in the Admissions and Records Office.
+A department-approved portfolio assessment rubric for the course must be on file.

 The department char or faculty designee determines that the student-created portfolio adequately measures sufficient mastery of the course content as set forth in the course outline of record.